Installation with bypass in switzerland

 The next3 has connections and a transfer capacity (max. current flowing through the unit between AC source and AC loads) of 80Aac.
 This is usually more than the ampere rating of a standard house connection.
 So the next3 is protected by the input fuse.
 However, it is good to install a circuit breaker and bypass to isolate the unit in case of maintenance.
 Thus, the AC source input can be isolated by this circuit breaker and the AC load output can be isolated by the bypass.

 The bypass comes in different types:

 automatic or manual

-single or double (included with AC-flex)
+single (for AC-Load) or double (for AC-Load and AC-flex)

 Note that a bypass must always pass through a fully off position and implies a switching delay and thus a micro-interruption.